Shumit07/ACM-BCB-Workshop/README.md

 # Agentic Retrieval-Augmented Generation (RAG) for Chronic Disease Self-Care Management
 *A Demonstration Workshop*

+## 🏛️ Workshop Info
+Will be held at the 16th ACM Conference on Bioinformatics, Computational Biology, and Health Informatics (ACM-BCB 2025).
+ACM BCB is the flagship conference of the ACM SIGBio (https://acm-bcb.org/).
+The ACM-BCB 2025 will be held back in USA at Philadelphia, PA, from October 12-15, 2025.

+## 📝 Citing this Workshop
+Please cite this workshop as:

+**Saha, S., Neupane, S., Bellard, B., & Tripathi, H. (2025, September).
+Agentic Retrieval-Augmented Generation (RAG) for Chronic Disease Self-Care Management: A Demonstration Workshop.
+In ACM Conference on Bioinformatics, Computational Biology, and Health Informatics (ACM-BCB 2025), Philadelphia, PA, USA.**

 ## 📖 Overview
 Chronic diseases account for nearly **74% of global deaths**, highlighting the urgent need for scalable, effective self-care support.
 While day-to-day management—taking medications, adjusting lifestyle, and monitoring symptoms—is essential, many patients struggle with adherence, especially those with limited health literacy or social support.